Major League Gaming: Acquisition by Activision Blizzard

 On December 31, 2015, it was reported that "substantially all" of MLG's assets had been acquired by Activision Blizzard for $46 million, and that CEO Sundance DiGiovanni would be replaced by MLG's former CFO Greg Chisholm.
-Activision Blizzard operates its own in-house e-sports division, Activision Blizzard Media Networks, led by veteran sports television executive Steve Bornstein, MLG co-founder Mike Sepso, and its acquisition of assets from the defunct IGN Pro League.
-Activision Blizzard owns the Call of Duty and Starcraft franchises—which have been popular as e-sports.
+Activision Blizzard operates its own in-house esports division, Activision Blizzard Media Networks, led by veteran sports television executive Steve Bornstein, MLG co-founder Mike Sepso, and its acquisition of assets from the defunct IGN Pro League.
+Activision Blizzard owns the Call of Duty and Starcraft franchises—which have been popular as esports.
 Reports indicated that MLG was to be shuttered, and that the majority of the purchase price would go towards paying off the company's debt.

-Activision Blizzard confirmed the purchase on January 4, 2016. therefore Activision CEO Robert Kotick explained that the main target of the acquisition was MLG's streaming operation MLG.tv.
-Kotick explained to The New York Times that their eventual goal was to "build the ESPN of video games"—a television cable channel that would be devoted to e-sports coverage and analysis with "premium" in-house productions that could attract more major advertisers, either produced by Activision's staff or by outside producers.
-Despite the acquisition, MLG will continue to host events relating to games that are not published by Activision Blizzard's subsidiaries.
+Activision Blizzard confirmed the purchase on January 4, 2016.
+Activision CEO Bobby Kotick explained that the main target of the acquisition was MLG's streaming operation MLG.tv.
+Kotick explained to The New York Times that their eventual goal was to "build the ESPN of video games"—a television cable channel that would be devoted to esports coverage and analysis with "premium" in-house productions that could attract more major advertisers, either produced by Activision's staff or by outside producers.
+Despite the acquisition, MLG continued to host events relating to games that were not published by Activision Blizzard's subsidiaries.

-In May 2016, MLG announced "Enhanced Viewing Experience", a new streaming player design that integrates live data and statistic displays.
+In May 2016, MLG announced "Enhanced Viewing Experience", a new streaming player design that integrated live data and statistic displays.

-MLG, which lost large profits during the COVID-19 pandemic, was announced to be acquired by Microsoft in January 2022, through its acquisition of Activision Blizzard.
-Journalists for The Daily Dot speculate that the buyout will enable Microsoft to revitalize MLG and ramp up sponsorships.
+MLG, which experienced a significant decline in viewership and profits during the COVID-19 pandemic, ultimately shut down.
+This closure was officially confirmed on January 15, 2024, with the announcement of the discontinuation of GamesBattle, the last active branch of MLG.